“Schrifle” info updated- 8/ 16/ 2017.

-GOOD NEWS– HUNTERS OWNING A RIFLED BARREL WITH EITHER, A 1-26 or a 1-28 TWIST RATE, WHEN USING THE 270gr Schrifle , HAS SHOWEN GOOD ACCURACY INSIDE 140 YARDS .
+GOOD NEWS– HUNTERS OWNING A RIFLED BARREL WITH EITHER, A 1-26 or a 1-28 TWIST RATE, WHEN FIRING THE 270gr Schrifle, HAS SHOWEN GOOD ACCURACY INSIDE 140 YARDS .
 THIS COMBINATION IS CERTAINLY WORTH TRYING IF YOUR LOOKING FOR HIGH PREFORMANCE AMMO USING AN OLDER RIFLED BARREL..

-Ballistic data is now showing a 270gr Raptor HP @ 2100fps.
-At this point in time, it appears to be the heaviest weight slug useable in the 2100fps range.
+Ballistic data is now showing a 270gr Alv Raptor HP @ 1975+fps.
+At this point in time, it appears to be the heaviest weight slug useable in the 2000fps range.
 This slug is 30gr heavier than the first released 240gr Schrifle, but at about the same velocity.
-Schrifle slugs weighting in the 300-350 grains are being reviewed.

 Thanks for your interest in the 20ga.”Schrifle” non-sabot slug round.
 All orders until further notice will be shipped directly from TarHunt.
-The webmaster has installed a normal on line ordering format on the TarHunt home page.
-Look for a “buy now” tab on the opening home page.
+The webmaster has installed RED “buy now” tab on the opening home page as well as a normal ordering format in the ammo section under the hunting ammo tab.
 Please note the H&R 960 has a 1-35 twist rate.
 See the special alert posted near the end of this page and in the check out area.

 So far the feed back from 20ga Schrifle customers has been very positive.
 Most shooters that have provided TarHunt with feed back are saying the 20ga Schrifle round is the most accurate slug they have ever fired.
 Some of the groups I have fired using the TarHunt Mountaineer RSG-20ga have been well under 1 inch at 100 yards.
 A fair number of 220 Savage shooters are touching holes at both 50 & 100 yards with very little change in impact.
 I have received feed back from 3 different Savage 220 owners who have fired, a few 3 shot groups, under 2″ at 150 yards!